cdevroe/cypress-microblog/readme.md

  If you use and like the theme you can [donate to support its development](http://cdevroe.com/donate) if you'd like.

+ ## Configuration parameters

+ - Dark mode!
+Set dark_mode to true in config to turn on.
+Default: false

 ## Version History

+2021.2.0 - April 27, 2021

+- New: Dark mode!
+Set dark_mode to true in config

 2021.1.7 - April 5, 2021